-The [Save...] button lets you save the current page to a graphics file.
+The [Save] button lets you save the current page to a graphics file.
 You'll see a dialog with some of the same settings as the Options dialog.
+Graphics files can be inserted into documents, uploaded to the Internet, or sent as email attachments.
+You can choose to print to BMP, JPG, TIF, and other graphic formats as grayscale or color files with either low or high resolution.
+The JPG Save Smooth and JPG Save Quality settings affect the quality of JPG files.

-The [Save Range...] button saves a range of pages.
+The [Save Range] button saves a range of pages in the folder you choose.
 The pages will be named SONGNAMEXXX.BMP with SONGNAME being the name of the song, and XXX being the page number.